Opioid Reporting

 Suspect drug-related deaths

-There were 47 suspected drug-related deaths among Halton residents known to the Office of the Chief Coroner for Ontario from January 1 to December 31, 2022.
-This is lower than the number of deaths that occurred during 2021 (62 deaths) or 2020 (52 deaths).
+There were 34 suspect drug-related deaths among Halton residents from January 1 to November 30, 2025.
+This is lower than the number that occurred during this period in 2024 (46 deaths) or 2023 (55 deaths).
 Data are preliminary and subject to change.

 Halton compared to Ontario